 Dr. Madina Agénor, ScD, MPH is the inaugural Gerald R. Gill Assistant Professor of Race, Culture, and Society in the Department of Community Health and Director of the Sexual Health and Reproductive Experiences (SHARE) Lab at Tufts University.
 She also holds secondary appointments in the Department of Obstetrics and Gynecology and Tufts Clinical and Translational Science Institute at Tufts Medical Center.
-Additionally, Dr. Agénor is Adjunct Assistant Professor at Harvard T.H.
-Chan School of Public Health, a Visiting Faculty Fellow at the Center for Interdisciplinary Research on AIDS at Yale University, and Adjunct Faculty at The Fenway Institute.
+Additionally, Dr. Agénor is a Visiting Faculty Fellow at the Center for Interdisciplinary Research on AIDS at Yale University and Adjunct Faculty at The Fenway Institute.

 As an educator, Dr. Agénor has developed and taught undergraduate courses focusing on sexual and reproductive health, rights, and justice in the United States and Global South at Harvard College.
 She has also taught graduate courses pertaining to sexual and reproductive health and qualitative research methods in public health at Harvard T.H.
 Chan School of Public Health.
 Additionally, she has mentored undergraduate, masters, and doctoral students and postdoctoral fellows in the areas of study design, quantitative and qualitative research methods, cancer screening and prevention, LGBTQ health, sexual and reproductive health, and career development.

-Dr. Agénor has presented her research findings at national conferences, including the American Public Health Association Annual Meeting, AcademyHealth Annual Research Meeting, and Society of Behavioral Medicine Annual Meeting, and in leading public health and medical peer-reviewed journals, including American Journal of Public Health, Social Science & Medicine, Annals of Internal Medicine, and Journal of General Internal Medicine.
-Additionally, she has been invited to lecture about her research at academic institutions across the country, including Harvard University, Brandeis University, Barnard College, University of Pittsburgh School of Medicine, and San Diego State University, among others.
+Dr. Agénor has presented her research findings at national conferences, including the American Public Health Association Annual Meeting, AcademyHealth Annual Research Meeting, and Society of Family Planning Annual Meeting, and in leading public health and medical peer-reviewed journals, including American Journal of Public Health, Social Science & Medicine, Annals of Internal Medicine, and Journal of General Internal Medicine.
+Additionally, she has been invited to lecture about her research at academic institutions across the country, including Harvard University, Brandeis University, Barnard College, Haverford College, and San Diego State University, among others.

 Prior to joining the Tufts University faculty in 2018, Dr. Agénor was Assistant Professor of Social and Behavioral Sciences at Harvard T.H.
 Chan School of Public Health, Lecturer in Studies of Women, Gender, and Sexuality at Harvard University, and a Cancer Prevention Postdoctoral Research Fellow at Harvard T.H.
 Chan School of Public Health and Dana-Farber Cancer Institute.